zaiisao/Documentation/en/Agora Platform/sign_in_and_sign_up.md

 To sign up for an Agora account with a Cocos account, follow these steps:

 1. Go to https://sso.agora.io/en/signup, and click the ![](https://web-cdn.agora.io/docs-files/1569295962944) button.
 2. You will be redirected to the Cocos' login page.
 Fill in your Cocos account name and password and click **Log in**.
-You will directly log in Dashboard.
+You will directly log in Console.

-## Log in to Dashboard
+## Log in to Console

-After creating an Agora account, you can log in with your email, phone number, or any other registered third-party account to start your adventure in [Dashboard](https://dashboard.agora.io).
+After creating an Agora account, you can log in with your email, phone number, or any other registered third-party account to start your adventure in [Console](https://dashboard.agora.io).
 You can create your first Agora project and try real-time communications immediately.

 ## Change your account settings & password

-1. Log in to [Dashboard](https://dashboard.agora.io), and click  **Account Name > Setting** in the top navigation menu.
+1. Log in to [Console](https://dashboard.agora.io), and click  **Account Name > Setting** in the top navigation menu.

 ![](https://web-cdn.agora.io/docs-files/1565244190495)